How to prepare for your Recognition of Prior Learning (RPL) assessment

 - Fill out the RPL Application on our website.
 Attach supporting evidence as PDF documents to upload.

 - We will assess your application.
-When your application has been approved you will be assessed and guided on the most appropriate pathway for you to undertake to gain your qualification and or unit of competency.
+Once your application has been approved you will be assessed and guided on the most appropriate pathway for you to undertake to gain your qualification and/or unit of competency.

 - You have the right to appeal the process if you are unsuccessful and you wish to take the matter further.

 - You maybe requested to seek further training to meet pre-requisites for the qualification that you are seeking RPL for.

 In order for your workplace skills to be formally recognised as part of a national qualification the Assessors must make sure that you (the learner) have all the required skills and knowledge to meet the industry standard as specified in the relevant Training Package for the qualification you are seeking.

 The person applying for RPL must be involved in the RPL process, you are not permitted to have someone apply for RPL on your behalf.
 The assessor will request evidence of your skills and knowledge (see suggested evidence in the list below) as well as ask you to undertake a self-assessment of the skills and knowledge required for the qualification and/or unit of competence.
 The evidence is gathered and used in the recognition process for all or some of the units for the qualification you wish to gain.

 All assessment requirements will be discussed with you in advance and you will be given the opportunity to ask questions and clarify requirements.
 Being prepared for the assessment process and knowing what you need to provide can save you valuable time and ensure that the RPL assessment is as simple and stress free as possible.